murrahjm/jekyll-now/_posts/2017-10-9-Fun-With-Windows-Firewall-pt3-Get-Firewall-Rules.md

+---
+layout: post
+title: Fun With Windows Firewall pt.
+3
+---
+This post is part of a series of posts outlining a handful of windows firewall management cmdlets.
+See the intro post [here](2017-9-14-Fun-With-Windows-Firewall.md).

+TL;DR get the code [here](https://github.com/murrahjm/misc-scripts/blob/master/WindowsFirewallcommands/Get-FirewallLog.ps1)

 # Get-FirewallRules

 A quick word about the process.
 Basically in all these cmdlets we find the way to get the data, the "hook", then we just add a bunch of window dressing to make it pretty and functional.
 In this case we need to get a list of all the existing firewall rules on the server.
 So that's our "hook".  then we just wrap that up and do all the usual powershell things like this: